Optimal Impedance Matching and Quantum Limits of Electromagnetic Axion and Hidden-Photon Dark Matter Searches: Sensitivity Calculation of a Search for Light-Field Dark Matter

 The left-hand side of equation (\ref{eq:S_total}) is a single vector.
 The top term of this vector $b_{1}^{(1)}(\nu)$ represents the wave that is dissipated in the resonator.
 The bottom term $b_{2}^{(2)}(\nu)$ represents the wave that is amplified and read out with further electronics.
 The signal and noise content of $b_{2}^{(2)}(\nu)$ determines the sensitivity of the detector.

 On the right-hand side of equation (\ref{eq:S_total}), there are three terms.
-The first term represents the response of the cascaded circuit to waves injected at the ports.
-Note that the response is independent of the incoming wave at port 2 of circuit (2); this is a result of reverse isolation.
-As stated before, $a_{1}^{(1)}(\nu)$ represents the thermal- and zero-point-fluctuation noise waves injected into the system.
+The first term represents the response of the receiver to waves injected at the ports.
+Note that the response is independent of the incoming wave at port 2 of circuit (2); this is a result of output match and reverse isolation.
+For our calculation, $a_{1}^{(1)}(\nu)$ represents the thermal- and zero-point-fluctuation noise waves injected into the system.
 Assuming that the detector system is at temperature $T$, the noise correlation for this wave is

 where